How to Grow Food for Free in the City

 Once you have started your garden you can always let a small percentage of your plants go to seed so that you can save them for the next planting.
 This way you have a continuously producing garden without needing to buy seeds each time.

-Probably the most common reason that people don’t grow food is because they think they don’t have space to do so.
+Probably the most common reason that people don’t grow food is because they think they don’t have enough space to do so.
 But with some dedication and some resourceful thinking we all have space to grow food.
-Here’s just a few ideas to get your brain kickstarted:
+Here are just a few ideas to get your brain kick-started:

-Freestyle Gardening- Find vacant lots that are completely going to waste and turn it into a bustling garden.
-Take over the space between the road and the sidewalk and turn that into fruitful nook rather than a pile of nothing.
-See How to Freestyle Garden for more tips on this/
+Freestyle Gardening – Find vacant lots that are completely going to waste and turn them into bustling gardens.
+Take over the space between the road and the sidewalk and turn that into a fruitful nook rather than a pile of nothing.
+See How to Freestyle Garden for more tips on this.

 Join a community garden so you have your own little plot there.

 Make a community garden if there isn’t one in your area.

 Make a garden at your school, work, church, etc. This can be something you team up with your fellow students, colleagues, etc., to make a garden that everyone there can benefit from, including you!

 Even in urban environments there can be a lot of food growing for free all around you.
 Once you open up your eyes you might even see that you don’t even have to grow food to have an abundance.